JonasWanke/debug_overlay/README.md

 )
 ```

-> The debug overlay only works in debug mode and is not included in your widget tree in profile or release mode.
+> The debug overlay only works in debug mode and is not included in your widget tree in profile or release mode unless you pass `enableOnlyInDebugMode: false`.

 There are two ways to open the debug overlay: